EndOfEntropy/DLL-Manual-Mapping/README.md

-# DLL-Injector
+# DLL-Manual-Mapping
-Standard and Manual DLL injection
+Standard and Manual DLL mapping

 The manual injector loads a DLL in the target process without using the LoadLibrary API.
 Fixes the relocation section.